hazelcast/hazelcast-reference-manual/src/Map-Eviction.md

 ### Evicting Map Entries

 Unless you delete the map entries manually or use an eviction policy, they will remain in the map.
-Hazelcast supports policy based eviction for distributed maps.
+Hazelcast supports policy-based eviction for distributed maps.
 Currently supported policies are LRU (Least Recently Used) and LFU (Least Frequently Used).

 #### Understanding Map Eviction